Ch4s3r/cat_sitting_book/src/food_habits.md

 ## 3 bowls?!?
 What is what
 ![drawing](assets/food_bowls.jpg)
-There should be one for the wet food and the other two for dry food.
+There should be one in the center for the dry food and the other two for wet food.
+The left bowl is owned by Lola and the right bowl is the property of Luci.
+Please put them to their respective bowl if you see them eating from the wrong one.

 ## Time to feed!
 Usually they like to eat in the morning at around 8:30 and in the evening at 17:30.